joshuagryphon/plastid/docs/source/related.rst

 `UCSC Genome Browser`_
     A web-based genome browser developed by University of California, Santa Cruz.
-The `UCSC Genome Browser`_ integrates with UCSC` large database of genomes and annotations, and offers many tools for manipulation or analysis of genomics data.
+The `UCSC Genome Browser`_ integrates with UCSC's large database of genomes, annotations, and tracks of quantitive data.
+    It also offers many tools for visualization and manipulation of genomics data.